-FTA continues to support its members in ensuring the regulatory system for commercial vehicles in Great Britain maintains high standards of vehicle safety and fair competition in the industry whilst making sure that the regulatory burden upon compliant operators is minimised.
+FTA continues to support its members in ensuring that the regulatory system for commercial vehicles in Great Britain maintains high standards of vehicle safety and fair competition in the industry whilst making sure that the regulatory burden upon compliant operators is minimised.

 - Establishing a single English or GB traffic area for national operators